JakeGinnivan/jakeginnivan.github.io/source/_posts/2011-07-21-wpf-mvvm-thoughs.md

         }
     }

-The default constructor will throw if not in design time and we are running in debug (debug.assert).
+Because of the way our IoC containers work, they will always choose the most specific constructor they can.
+If it cannot find the dependencies it will default back to the default constructor, which will throw a Debug.Assert because it is not in design time mode.